apereo/cas/docs/cas-server-documentation/installation/Configuring-SAML2-NameID.md

 # SAML2 NameID Selection

 Each service may specify a required Name ID format.
 If left undefined, the metadata will be consulted to find the right format.
 The Name ID value is always the authenticated user that is designed to be returned to this service.
 In other words, if you decide to configure CAS to return a particular attribute as [the authenticated user name for this service](../integration/Attribute-Release-PrincipalId.html), that value will then be used to construct the Name ID along with the right format.

-## Examples
+{% tabs saml2nameids %}

+{% tab saml2nameids Email Address %}

 The following service definition instructs CAS to use the `urn:oasis:names:tc:SAML:1.1:nameid-format:emailAddress` as the final Name ID format, and use the `mail` attribute value as the final Name ID value.

 ```json